 - Think of a good name.
 It may help to include the general service in the title too.
 I like alliteration, so I chose “Crystal’s Cozy Care Pet Sitting”

-- Create a bio that clearly states what you will be doing and why you are a good choice to do it.
-Consider having a site to post the bio and other info on since it does seem more professional.
+- Create a website for your business.
+Include a bio that clearly states what you will be doing and why you are a good choice to do it.
+Add the most requested info on that site since it does seem more professional.
 I wrote out my intentions, experience, and general rates at http://www.dogslifeforme.com/crystals-cozy-care/.
 Then I bought the domain and forwarded that page to http://www.crystalscozycare.com/.
-I edit that site any time I come up with more info, or when I get to know myself better as I pet sit more.
+I edit that site any time I come up with more info, update my Happy Campers page, and update my travel/black out dates.